 - Reduced wait time before painting over it

-Additionally, SMP window and door sealants flow easily through a sealant application gun.
-Aiding in process efficiencies, these solutions work well on manufacturing equipment, too, and are easily extrudable.
+Additionally, modified silicone window and door sealants flow easily through a sealant application gun.
+Aiding in process efficiencies, these solutions work well on manufacturing equipment and are easily extrudable.

-Furthermore, SMP offers paintability quickly after application, unlike other options.
+Furthermore, modified silicone sealants can be painted over quickly after application, unlike other options.
 For example, if polyurethane is painted too soon, the paint can bubble or separate.
 Painting silicone also can cause manufacturing challenges.

-SMP’s easy paintability, on the other hand, helps increase the bond between the paint and sealant.
+Modified silicone sealants’ easy paintability, on the other hand, helps increase the bond between the paint and sealant.
 This is because it is a moisture-curing product, which helps the paint dry faster and bond the paint polymer to the sealant.
-As a result, SMP is able to help in the finishing process for window and door manufacturing.
+As a result, modified silicone sealants are able to help in the finishing process for window and door manufacturing.

-Interested in learning more about SMP, which is formulated to maximize bonds to windows and doors?
+Interested in learning more about Bostik’s modified silicone?
 Check out these other helpful blog posts: